Arthur (TV series): Development

 Marc Brown's children, Tolon, Eliza, and Tucker, are referenced in the show several times, just as they are in the Arthur book series.
 For example, the town's moving company is called "Tolon Moving", and everyday items such as cups or pencil sharpeners have the word "Eliza" printed on them.
 References to Cookie Jar Entertainment and WGBH also appear often on the show.
 In one episode, Francine and Buster are shown playing a table hockey game in which one team's players wear shirts in the Montreal Canadiens' signature colors with Montreal-based CINAR's logo on them (CINAR was the predecessor to Cookie Jar Entertainment) and the other team's players wear shirts in the Boston Bruins' colors with Boston-based WGBH's sting logo on them.
 Subsequent episodes that involve hockey also depict players wearing these sweater designs.
 Also, in the episode "The Big Blow-Up" in season 2, a racecar driver wears a jersey with "CINAR" written on it and a car with "WGBH" written on it.
 In the episode "Prove It" in season 4, Brain introduces D.W. to science while watching a live-action episode of Nova, a science series also produced by WGBH.
 Brown's son Tolon, for whom Brown first invented the character of Arthur the Aardvark in a bedtime story, was the executive director of the show.

 In October 1999, CINAR was investigated for tax fraud.
 It was revealed that both the chairman Micheline Charest and president Ronald Weinberg invested $122 million (US) into Bahamian bank accounts without the board members' approval.
 CINAR had also paid American screenwriters for work while continuing to accept Canadian federal grants for content.
 However, Arthur itself was not involved in the scandal as it was publicly known to be co-produced with an American company.
-Head writers Joe Fallon and Ken Scarborough left around that time, but not because of the scandal; Fallon left about a year before the investigation began.
+Head writers Ken Scarborough and Joe Fallon left around that time, but not because of the scandal; Fallon left about a year before the investigation began.
 Following the departures of Charest and Weinberg, former CBC and YTV executive Peter Moss took over CINAR, assuming Charest's former position on the show as an executive producer alongside WGBH's Carol Greenwald.
 By season 7, Moss had left CINAR to join Nelvana as a development executive, and financial director Andrew Porporino took his place as executive producer.
 He was replaced by longtime producer Lesley Taylor in season 8.

 Production of the final season was completed by the end of 2019.
 The series finale, "All Grown Up" featured Arthur's original voice actor, Michael Yarmush, voicing his adult self.